Discover Your Options in Austin, TX

 The loss of one or both breasts due to cancer surgery, a congenital breast disorder or a heightened risk of breast cancer can be a stressful experience.
 For some, the breasts are seen as a sign of femininity, and when a woman loses this feature, it can impact her psychologically as well as physically.
 The process of reconstruction can be a vital step in the healing process for many women, allowing them to feel confident and regain a natural proportionate shape and a healthy look after breast cancer treatment.

-With compassion, personalized attention and expert care, Dr. Fisher and her team will guide you through the reconstruction process.
+With compassion, personalized attention and expert care, our reconstructive plastic surgeons and the Austin Plastic & Reconstructive Surgery care team will guide you through the reconstruction process.
 Her skills in both traditional implants and innovative flap techniques allow her to tailor your procedure to your unique situation based on a variety of factors.
-She will listen to your concerns and goals and guide you on your journey from breast cancer patient to breast cancer survivor.
+Our doctors will listen to your concerns and goals and guide you on your journey from breast cancer patient to breast cancer survivor.